 - USFS R0492: Emergency Resource Deployment Planning (SOC)

 - USFS Q0462: ICS-100 – Introduction to ICS for Operational First Responders

-ESS-CPS Checklist – ESS organizations can use this checklist to confirm that they have reviewed the major sections of the ESS-CPS and to indicate how the ESS-CPS is incorporated in the organization’s specific continuity of operations (COOP) or continuity of government (COG).
+Emergency Services Sector Continuity Planning Suite Checklist – ESS organizations can use this checklist to confirm that they have reviewed the major sections of the ESS CPS and to indicate how the ESS CPS is incorporated in the organization’s specific continuity of operations (COOP) or continuity of government (COG).